Roger Sterling: Get me some coffee, will you?

 Okay, for most of the women on the show (Joan, Megan, and Peggy) this is a what-not-to-do lesson.
 No one seems to be able to keep their clothes on in advertising!
 Especially during this time, when offices doubled as bedrooms and bars.

 Before you actually date anyone in the workplace you need to understand that, more likely than not, it will end badly.
 You need to be able to continue working as if there’s no change in your personal life, and you need to not be affected by seeing your ex at work.
 For Peggy, she ended up secretly pregnant by married man Pete Campbell at work.
 For Joan and Sterling, Joan was left feeling like the mistress and ended up unhappy.

 8. Do pursue your passion.

-In the last season we got to see Sally Draper begin to navigate the complexity of being an adolescent.
+In the last season we got to see Sally Draper start navigating the complexity of adolescence.
 At one point she visited Miss Poter’s, a boarding school she was very interested in attending.
 She thought she was being guest-hosted by a lovely girl, but it turns out that girl made Blair Waldorf look like Glinda the Good Witch.
 She threatened to give Sally a bad review because Sally didn’t know she was supposed to provide alcohol and male company (you know, how young people impressed eachother before Instagram).
-But the quick thinking Sally saved her skin by calling on her old creepy friend Len who brought all the goods.
+But the quick-thinking Sally saved her skin by calling on her old, creepy friend Len who brought all the goods.
 Let’s just say, the girls knew they had found their match in Sally Draper.
 When backed into a corner, make sure you have a good support network.
 Your network will get you through everything.